LBMC/RAPToR/README.md

 `RAPToR` (**R**eal **A**ge **P**rediction from **T**ranscriptome staging **o**n **R**eference) is a tool to accurately predict the developmental age of individual samples from their gene expression profiles.

-We stage samples on high-resolution references that we build from existing developmental profiling time-series.
+We stage samples on high-resolution references built from existing developmental profiling time-series.
 Inferred age can then be used in multiple ways to precisely estimate perturbations effects on developmental timing, increase power in differential expression analyses,